Mokeas/BcThesis/README.md

 ## How to run the program
 * The program has no dependencies, plain Python (version 3.7+) is enough.
-* Install the package FootballArticleGenerator using pip:
+* Install the package FootballArticleGenerator using pip (or simply use this directory):

 Unix:
 ```